Can Ethiopia’s railway bring peace to Somalia?

 Mr Getachew shows me diagrams of a vast planned railway network, snaking its way across landlocked Ethiopia, linking Africa's second most populous country to Djibouti, Sudan, South Sudan and Kenya.

 The railway is his baby.
 Like many Ethiopians, he left the country during the harsh years of dictatorship, but returned with a doctorate in engineering and a vision.

 It all started when he took a trip with his family.

 "We were driving through the countryside when we came across a railway track.
 Like so many boys, my sons loved trains and insisted we wait for one.
 It never came.
 I asked somebody when it might arrive.
 He told me it had been 10 years since the last train.
 I decided to try to do something about it.
 Now they call me Ethiopia's Brunel, after the famous British civil engineer."

 The dream is that one day, the railway will extend from the Red Sea in Djibouti all the way across Africa to the Atlantic Ocean.
 A few wars will have to end first.

-Due to the urgent need to feed the 8.2 million people Ethiopia says are suffering from the drought, the Addis Ababa-Djibouti line opened ahead of schedule on 20 November.
+Due to the urgent need to feed the 8.2 million people Ethiopia says are suffering from the drought, the Addis Ababa-Djibouti line has just opened to some emergency deliveries this month.